 Midtherm Engineering, UK - Computational Fluid Dynamics (CFD) modelling of a circular shape wind tower device.

 Integration of Passive Ventilation and Novel Cooling Systems for Reducing Air Conditioning Loads in Buildings, Qatar National Research Fund 3rd Cycle, NPRP 09-138-2-059, $1,050,000, Named Researcher

 This research focused on the development of a passive cooling wind tower with heat pipe material for the reduction of energy in built environment.
 I've utilised different methodologies such as Computational Fluid Dynamics (CFD) modelling, Building Energy Modelling (BEM) and wind tunnel experimental methods to develop and investigate a novel prototype.
-I've tested and patented the technology (WO2015/087035) during the final stages of my doctorate, which also led to the forming of the spin-out company "Free Running Buildings" in partnership with the University of Leeds and IP Group PLC.
+I've tested and patented the technology (WO2015/087035) during the final stages of my doctorate.

 Prototype development and field tests of passive cooling wind towers, University of Leeds and the IP Group, £36,000, Co-I

 Design and specification of natural ventilation for Shaikh Khalifa Bin Zayed Bangladeshi Islamia School.
-Zayed Future Energy Prize.
-(Free Running Buildings, UK), June 2014, £5,000, co-PI
+Zayed Future Energy Prize, June 2014, £5,000, co-PI

 A multi-directional type cooling wind tower was installed in a school building in the Middle East to conduct post occupancy evaluation.
 This research project was supported by the Zayed Future Energy Prize.

 Development of a passive dehumidification technology, EPSRC Impact Acceleration Account, £36,000, Co-I